ewhuang/simons_mouse/README.txt

 Author: Edward Huang
+Simons Foundation Mouse Project

 ___________________________CREATING THE RAW NETWORK_____________________________
+1.0 Create the go_edges.txt file from the files Sheng sent in Feb.
+29 e-mail.

+$ python make_gene_go_file.py.

+1.1 Plot the standard deviation distribution of the genes involved in both GO annotations and PPI networks.

+$ python standard_deviation_hist.py

+Also writes out the genes that we should keep, in ./data/ppi_and_go_genes_high_std.txt.
+These are the genes in PPI-enriched network, GO annotated genes, with a standard deviation of gene expression greater than 0.1.

-1. First, create the edges from the raw data.
+1.2 First, create the edges from the raw data.
 Compute pearson coefficients between gene expression values to find correlated genes.
 We can specify a parameter, pearson_threshold, which determines the cutoff coefficient for an edge to exist.
 Output file is raw_network.txt.
 The second output file,